jelsonjay/polymorphism-js/README.md

 # Polymorphism in JavaScript & ES6
- simple polymorphism example which is a core concept of an object-oriented paradigm
+ Simple polymorphism example which is a core concept of an object-oriented paradigm